Looking for more information?

 Find all of the official records and legislative file here.

 Extensive study and public input informed what eventually became the Minneapolis Minimum Wage Ordinance.
-During 2016-17, when demanded by residents, the City conducted extensive public listening sessions (linked below), cataloged existing policy data (comparative data tool below), commissioned an economic simulation (details and links below), and completed a city staff report, outlining recommendations.
+During 2016-17, when demanded by residents, the City conducted public listening sessions across the city, cataloged existing policy data (see comparative data tool below), commissioned an economic simulation (details and links below), and presented a city staff report, outlining recommendations.

 2016 Economic Simulation Results